 This puzzles people, but in fact it’s a reliable yearly sequence.
 First comes the earliest sunset, in early December.
-Then there’s the winter solstice half a month later on December 21, the day with the fewest minutes of daylight.
+Then there’s the winter solstice half a month later on December 21 in the Northern Hemisphere, the day with the fewest minutes of daylight.
 Finally, another two weeks later, in early January, we get our murkiest morning—the latest sunrise.

 So we’re now slam bang at the low point of afternoon sunshine.
-And since far more people are awake and aware of things at 4:30 PM than they are at 6 in the morning, in a very real sense you can forget about the solstice and the “official” shortest day of the year.
+And since far more people are awake and aware of things at 4:30 PM than they are at 6 in the morning, in a very real sense you can forget about the solstice and the official “shortest day of the year” in terms of daylight.